exlskills/course-javascript-basics/Topics/04. Operators and Expressions/README.md

 # Operators Precedence
 - When in doubt, take a look at the [MDN Precedence chart](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Operators/Operator_Precedence)
 - Parenthesis operator always has highest precedence
-- _Note_: it's considered a good practice to use parentheses, even when it's not necessary
+- **It's considered a good practice to use parentheses, even when it's not necessary**
   - Improves code readability

 <!-- section start -->